ADHD and ASD: A Personal Story of Discovery and Acceptance

 I always known I was different, but it's only in recent years I discovered I had Bipolar 1 Disorder.
 Yet there lingered a persistent whisper, a sense that there was something more, like roast lamb without the mint sauce.
 I chronicled the adventures of the BiPolar Bear, an alter ego that embodied my dance with bipolar disorder.
 Through poetry and prose, I navigated the tumultuous seas of manic euphoria and desolate lows, sketching the contours of a life defined by extremes.
 Yet, even as I delved into these depths, a quiet dissonance suggested other forces at play, characters yet to be named in the saga of my existence.

 The revelation came cloaked not in shadows, but in a cascade of illuminating light, bringing clarity and understanding to the myriad ways I've danced through life.
-Alongside my companion, bipolar disorder, stand two other profound aspects of my being:
+Alongside my companion, bipolar disorder, stand three other profound aspects of my being:

 Attention Deficit Hyperactivity Disorder (ADHD) and traits that graze the spectrum of Autism Spectrum Disorder (ASD).